dhannywi/COE332/homework03/README.md

 <br>

-After cloning `COE332`, change your directory to `homework03` sub-folder that contains the scripts and README for the Water Analyzer.
+After cloning `COE332`, change your directory to `homework03` sub-folder that contains the scripts and README for the Water Turbidity Analyzer.
 Execute below command on your terminal to change directory: <br>
 `cd .\COE332\homework03\`